ZeldaFan0225/ChatGPT-Discord-Bot/config.md

-    "dev": Whether this is a development instance or not (BOOLEAN) *3, "global_user_cooldown": The time until a user can send a new request in milliseconds (NUMBER), "max_thread_folowup_length": The amount of followup prompts a user can send in a thread (NUMBER), "generation_parameters": {
+    "dev": Whether this is a development instance or not (BOOLEAN) *3, "global_user_cooldown": The time until a user can send a new request in milliseconds (NUMBER), "max_thread_folowup_length": The amount of followup prompts a user can send in a thread (NUMBER), "allow_collaboration": When set to true anybody can use /chat thread in each others threads (BOOLEAN), "generation_parameters": {
         "moderate_prompts": Whether to use openais moderation endpoint before sending the generation request (BOOLEAN), "default_system_instruction": The system instruction for the chatbot (STRING) *2,